-Eva Cheng to Join TU Berlin as Audre Lorde Visiting Professor
+Eva Cheng to Join Technische Universität Berlin as BUA Audre Lorde Visiting Professor

 News from Nov 24, 2025

-The visiting professorship will be hosted by the ZIFG at TU Berlin, which collaborates closely with the Diversity and Gender Equality Network (DiGENet) of the BUA.
+The visiting professorship will be hosted by the Center for Interdisciplinary Women’s and Gender Studies ZIFG at Technische Universität Berlin, which collaborates closely with the Diversity and Gender Equality Network (DiGENet) of the BUA.
 Together, they aim to highlight perspectives from the Global South and postcolonial approaches, creating new spaces for dialogue, research, and teaching.

-Prof. Eva Cheng is Associate Professor at the School of Professional Practice and Leadership at UTS.
+Associate Prof. Eva Cheng is Associate Professor and Head of School (Professional Practice and Leadership), in the Faculty of Engineering and IT at UTS.
 She combines outstanding expertise in engineering and multimedia signal processing with a strong commitment to intersectional gender, diversity, and equity research in STEM.
-She develops innovative STEAM-based teaching concepts and inclusive programs such as Women in Engineering and IT, and collaborates with Engineers Without Borders.
-Her work integrates Indigenous knowledge and transdisciplinary partnerships to expand access to technical professions for underrepresented groups.
+Eva develops initiatives and leads academic teams towards intersectional, sociotechnical knowledge integration in curriculum, teaching, and institutional practices.
+She collaborates with diversity programs such as UTS Women in Engineering and IT, UTS Centre for Social Justice and Inclusion, and various civil society organisations.
+Her work integrates such transdisciplinary partnerships to expand access to sociotechnical professions for underrepresented groups.

-During her stay in Berlin, Prof. Cheng, together with Prof. Dr. Petra Lucht, will offer teaching sessions, workshops, and public lectures on diversity and gender equality in science and technology.
+During her stay in Berlin, Associate Prof. Cheng, together with Prof. Dr. Petra Lucht, will offer teaching sessions, workshops, and dialogues on diversity and gender equality in science and technology.
 She will also further strengthen international collaboration between Berlin’s research institutions and global partners of the BUA.
 Details on upcoming events will be announced in due course.

 The Audre Lorde Visiting Professorship brings outstanding international scholars to Berlin who contribute innovative perspectives on diversity and gender equality.
 Named after the American poet, activist, and professor Audre Lorde (1934–1992), whose intersectional analyses of racism, sexism, and social justice continue to shape feminist and anti-racist movements worldwide, the professorship embodies the Berlin University Alliance’s commitment to embedding diversity and gender equality as cross-cutting themes in research and teaching - through new impulses, expanded international networks, and innovative approaches within Berlin’s higher education landscape.